iamrezaaulia/frontend-inventory-app/README.md

 Here is my new repository which builded with React JS Library for making the User Interface in JavaScript syntax, see my previous repository about <a href="https://github.com/iamrezaaulia/RESTful-API-Inventory-App">Inventory-App-Express-Js-BackEnd</a> for the backend side and making API.

 ## Feature Project
-1. Login
+1. Login and Register with JWT
-2. Register
-3. CRUD
+2. CRUD
-4. Query search
+3. Query search

 ## Related Project
 <a href="https://github.com/iamrezaaulia/RESTful-API-Inventory-App">ExpressJS - Simple Inventory App RESTfull API</a>